liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. What's the function of the OS pipeline?
 1. How is operator overloading achieved?
 1. What's the most difficult thing you've encountered when implementing it?
-1. What features does the compiler framework have?
 1. What components does the compiler framework have?
 1. Why not just use the message middleware?
 1. What's the function of message route?
-1. How many types of device warnings are there?
 1. How can the web browser serve as the user-side agent without any configuration?
 1. How does the tunnel service work?
 1. blow dryer